 The email contains an embedded link that should supposedly lead to a NY.GOV site, but actually points to "https://thesender[.]org/fjc4".
 After clicking on the hypertext, the link redirects to “bo2.cloudns.cl/NYU/cnf[.]php”, a phishing page posing as a legitimate government website.
 Although this landing page displays the official New York state government logo, the URL is not associated with the New York Department of Labor.
 Instead, it is a trap for users to release valuable information in the pursuit of their promised COVID-19 relief fund.

-Result: If the recipients fall victim to this attack, they would release extremely personal information to the scammers.
-This could ultimately lead to identity theft and other fraud.
+The landing page itself asks for not only basic information like name and address but also social security number and driver's license number—both of which could be used for nefarious purposes.
+If the recipients fall victim to this attack, they would release extremely personal information to the scammers, which could ultimately lead to identity theft and other fraud.

 Because this email is offering $600 in relief funds to those who might be suffering from financial hardship, the recipient is incentivized to act quickly in order to claim this offer.
 Additionally, by impersonating an official government entity, the email creates an air of authority and may seem more legitimate to the recipient, motivating the recipient to engage without delay.
 Americans have already received pandemic stimulus checks from the government, so a recipient of this email may truly believe that the government is offering additional relief as the pandemic continues.

 In an additional effort to appear legitimate, the attacker employs the official logos of the New York state government in both the email and the fake form, creating a credible impression of a legitimate government entity.